 Dry sherry – that’s right, just every day cheap and cheerful dry sherry;

 Mirin – a Japanese sweet cooking wine.
 If you use this, omit or reduce sugar called for in the recipe because Mirin is much sweeter than Chinese Cooking Wine.
 If there’s no sugar to omit, that’s fine, just know that the sauce will be a bit sweeter;

 Cooking Sake / Japanese Rice Wine – this is a bit lighter in flavour than Chinese cooking wine, but is an acceptable substitute and the best substitute.

 These wines bring a similar depth and complexity to sauces.

 Caveat: I understand that there are some people who can’t get or can’t consume alcohol, whether for health or religious reasons.
 But because Chinese cooking wine is such a key ingredient in Chinese sauces that cannot really be approximated by anything else, I cannot promise the same recipe outcome if it is made without using a wine.

 But for those who can consume alcohol, I really urge you to use one of the alcoholic substitutes above.
 You will thank me! 🙂

 Pictured: Chop Suey / Chicken Stir Fry

-Every Chinese restaurant uses Shaoxing Wine in almost every savoury dish.
-You’d be hard pressed to find a single dish on a Chinese restaurant menu that does not use Chinese cooking wine!
+Amongst all the familiar Chinese foods that we’re accustomed to in the West, you’d be hard pressed to find a single dish on a Chinese restaurant menu that does not use Chinese cooking wine!